awsteiner/o2scl/doc/o2scl/part/sphinx/fermion.rst

 Interacting and non-interacting fermions
 ----------------------------------------

-(Slowly moving the documentation from fermion_rel and fermion_deriv_rel to this location.)

 In many cases, the non-interacting expressions for fermion thermodynamics can be used in interacting systems as long as one replaces the mass with an effective mass, :math:`m^{*}` and the